PabloMansanet/HierophantMod/mechanics.md

    * Gilded
    * At the end of your turn, move 1 (2) doubloon from the exhaust pile to the discard pile.

+## Auric Form (cost 3 power rare)
+   * At the beginning of your turn, lose 10% of your gold and gain that much block.

 ## Attacks: